corda/corda-docs-portal/content/en/announcements/_index.md

 * We plan to expand the scope of the content we pubish on [doc.r3.com](https://docs.r3.com).
 In the upcoming year, we will be bringing you more useful tutorials, enriched and improved content based on your feedback and our own user research and analytics, and more interactive learning paths to support the main documentation.

 Tell us what you think about the docs and the new site on <a href="https://cordaledger.slack.com/archives/C01Q3RQ7E8M">slack</a> and <a href="mailto:corda-docs@r3.com">over email</a>.

+## Join the R3 Developer Platform

+Join the most powerful blockchain and confidential computing community for developers.
+Build your knowledge of blockchain and confidential computing by accessing R3’s developer resources, open-source projects, additional support from R3 developers, and documentation.

+<a href="https://developer.r3.com/" target="_blank">Join the R3 Developer Platform here</a>.